AfshinMoatari/Energycom/THOUGHTS.md

 - **Moving Logic Out of Program.cs:**
   As part of making the application maintainable and extensible, I refactored the code to ensure that `Program.cs` is only responsible for application startup and dependency injection configuration.
 All business logic, data access, and application flow have been moved into dedicated service and hosted service classes (such as `EnergyAnalysisService` and `ConsoleApp`).
 This separation of concerns makes the codebase easier to test, reason about, and extend.

+    Additionally, I introduced a repository layer (ReadingRepository) to encapsulate all data access logic.
+By abstracting database operations behind repository interfaces, the service layer remains focused on business rules and orchestration, while data retrieval and persistence are handled separately.
+This approach improves maintainability, testability, and reusability across the application

   ### Testing Strategy

 - **Purpose of the Test Project:**